 2014 was an epic year for us, in terms of adventure and travel.
 The four days we spent in Desolation Sound was one of the highlights of our five-month road trip around British Columbia and the Yukon.
 During a trip in which we would later drive above the Arctic Circle, paddle the Yukon River and summit incredible mountains, it would be easy to overlook some of the earlier experiences.
 Our canoe trip in Desolation Sound however, would be hard to forget.

 Quite simply, it was a perfect trip.
 Wall to wall sunshine, an incredible base campsite, a (fairly) calm ocean, great fishing, plentiful wildlife and an amazing view in every direction.
 Even better, we basically had it all to ourselves.

-I already detailed our trip a month after the fact, but what I did not mention then was that the photos in the post were not the best taken during that adventure.
+I talked a bit about our Desolation Sound experience a month after the fact.
+What I did not mention then was that the photos in the post were not the best taken during that adventure.
 Jean Robert shot most of the 300 or so photos in what is known as RAW format.
 To cut a long story short, when it came to writing up the trip, I could not open the files and use them in the post.
 Being on the road with limited power and internet, I figured I’d work it out later.
 And now this is later!

 So finally, here’s the full picture (get it?) of our adventures in BC’s Desolation Sound.